Additional Educational Needs (D/SEN, EAL and Medical)

 You will find details of what the academy can currently offer for your child within the SEN Information report and within the various policies below; you can also find questions and answers from current parents and students.
 If you have any additional questions, concerns or worries, please do not hesitate to contact a member of the Learning Support Services team.

-The SENCO is Gordon Smith - Assistant Principal for Inclusion (HASN/HAUN)
+The SENCO is Gordon Smith - Assistant Principal for Safeguarding, Inclusion and Alternative Provision (SIAP)

 Assistant Principal for Inclusion – Gordon Smith